When it comes to writing blogs people want to read, it can feel like a dark art.

 A blog used to be associated mostly with those sharing personal journals but today it’s a regularly updated website or web page, and can either be used for personal use or to fulfil a business need.

-My blog is predominantly about marketing because the type of clients I want to attract want help with this.
+My blog is predominantly about marketing, content and lead generation because the type of clients I want to attract want help with this.

 You blog sits on your website and it’s where all your blog posts will be.

 A blog post is a stand-alone page on your website that provides useful and helpful content about a sub-topic of what your blog is about.